Anar-Framework/anar-lib-html/anar-lib-html/README.md

 - Escape characters that are special in HTML, so that the resulting string can be included in HTML (or XML)
 - Converts all inline HTML character entities
 - Converts appropriate Unicode characters to their HTML character entity counterparts
-- Convenience method to convert embedded HTML to text.
+- Convenience method to convert embedded HTML to text

 #### Documentation